joe-scotto/file-hosting/README.md

 8. Since the project is built on Slim, your web server must be configured to serve the [/public](https://github.com/joe-scotto/file-hosting/tree/master/public) directory by default.
 9. The last step is to visit the URL that you installed the plugin on and attempt to login with the credentials your setup within [config.php](https://github.com/joe-scotto/file-hosting/tree/master/config/config.php).

+# Options

+If you wish, you can add other users as either an admin or non-admin by visiting your */admin*.
+In order to create other users, you must be an admin.

 # To-Do

 - [x] Delete file or folder